FoxGeoff/hero1/README.md

 * You used a property binding to give the parent HeroesComponent control over the child HeroDetailComponent.
 * You used the @Input decorator to make the hero property available for binding by the external HeroesComponent.

+# 6. Services

+* Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data.
+They should focus on presenting data and delegate data access to a service.
+* Services are a great way to share information among classes that don't know each other.
+You'll create a MessageService and inject it in two place